redeyeredline/cliparr/MIGRATION_CHECKLIST.md

 - ✅ When using keyboard shortcuts and you get into the table the space bar should allow you to select the row you are ons tick box currently it only allows you to select the select all tick box.
 ## 13. Mobile & Responsive Tasks
 - ❌ Need a hamburger nav or transform the table into a card list on mobile
-- ❌ Responsive behavior
-      On narrower viewports, you may want the two sections to stack vertically rather than squeeze horizontally.
-Ensuring both labels and controls wrap cleanly will maintain ease of use on tablet or phone
 - ❌ the alphabet bar should expand to fill all avail vertical space more gracefully
 - ❌ properly add an alphabet bar to the import modal
 - ❌ fix scroll bars site wide to remove the up and down arrows